piashcse/react-native-movie/README.md

 - [Redux-toolkit](https://redux-toolkit.js.org/) - The official, opinionated, batteries-included toolset for efficient Redux development
 - [Redux](https://redux.js.org/) - Redux is an open-source JavaScript library for managing and centralizing application state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.
 - [React-Navigation 6](https://reactnavigation.org/) - Routing and navigation for your React Native apps.
+- [Zustand](https://zustand-demo.pmnd.rs/) - A small, fast and scalable bearbones state-management solution using simplified flux principles.
+Has a comfy API based on hooks, isn't boilerplatey or opinionated.

 ## Requirements